 I’m a photographer/visual artist with a background in design.

 I have proudly worked for theatre companies like Orkater, Via Berlin, Cello Octet, Maas theater & Dans, and Silbersee, to name a few.
 I’ve also shot many theatre plays on the Dutch Island of Terschelling, during the famous Oerol festival, where plays are situated mostly outside in nature.
-For the Ragazze Quartet I have various made campaign visuals like the one for Radio Rusland.
-Last year I shot and designed the album cover for Finnish Jazz pianist Aurora Hentunen (and soon we’ll start working on the artwork for her second album, Frost!)
-For Next Nature Network I visualised various lab grown meat dishes for a fictional cookbook called Bistro in Vitro.
+For the Ragazze Quartet I have made various campaign visuals like the one for Radio Rusland.
+Last year I shot and designed the album cover for Finnish Jazz pianist Aurora Hentunen (and soon we’ll start working on the artwork for her second album!)
+For Next Nature Network I visualised lab grown meat dishes for a fictional cookbook called Bistro in Vitro.
 The book won a Dutch Design Award in 2014.
-For Next Nature Network’s more recent project Hubot -a job agency for humans and robots-, I shot all visuals.
+For Next Nature Network’s more recent project Hubot -a job agency for humans and robots-, I also shot all the visuals.
 After its launch during Dutch Design Week it has made it into numerous big newspapers, and the project is currently touring the world as an exhibition.
 For Yoga International Magazine I shot a reportage on the amazing Lamu Yoga Festival (Kenya), and late 2018 I flew with Dutch top chefs, sommeliers and organiser Guustronomie to New York City to document them putting Dutch cuisine on the map in the iconic James Beard House.

 The longer version: